publiccodenet/about/activities/communication/communications-plan.md

 ## How we'll achieve our goals

-We believe this approach will be most effective for having our desirec impact on our audience.
+We believe this approach will be most effective for having our desired impact on our audience.

 For content that we produce, publish or program: